Encrypting your computer

 ENCrypted usb drives

-Other capacity devices are available to order, please contact the MSD IT Service Desk for details.
+Please contact the MSD IT Service Desk for further information.

 At the time of writing (February 2018), in partnership with the University Information Security Governance, Risk and Compliance team, MSD IT Services is offering staff & postgraduate users a free hardware-encrypted USB drive in return for your unencrypted stick.